Media Sets, Media Families, and Backup Sets (SQL Server)

 Example: Backup devices associated with a media set might be three tape drives named

-Compressed and uncompressed backups cannot occur together in a media set.
+Compressed and uncompressed backups can't occur together in a media set.
 Any edition of SQL Server 2008 or later can read compressed backups.
 For more information, see Backup Compression (SQL Server).

 Backups created on a single nonmirrored device or a set of mirrored devices in a media set constitute a media family.
 The number of backup devices used for the media set determines the number of media families in a media set.
 For example, if a media set uses two nonmirrored backup devices, the media set contains two media families.